biinci/PixelAnimator/README.md

 1. **Organize animations by state**:
    - Create separate animations for different character states (idle, run, jump, etc.)

-2. **Group related animations in controllers**:
+2. **Group related animations in groups**:
-   - Put all player animations in one controller, enemy animations in another, etc.
+   - Put all player animations in one Group, enemy animations in another, etc.

 3. **Keep FPS consistent**:
    - Use the same FPS across similar animations to maintain visual coherence